-Objective: Further work on a program to encourage infill development in the County that will ultimately increase and accelerate the production of housing by identifying and assessing infill sites and removing identified barriers.
+Objective: Further work on a program to encourage infill development in the County that will ultimately increase and accelerate the production of housing by 200 units by identifying and assessing infill sites and removing identified barriers.
 Provide incentives to increase the amount of multifamily housing developed in BP, LC and SC zoned properties.